RaspAP/raspap-docs/docs/wireguard.md

 device running RaspAP and the clients connected to it.

 WireGuard requires a public and private keypair for each device you wish to have access to the VPN tunnel.
-RaspAP simplifies this process with a magic button :fontawesome-solid-magic: associated with each public key input field.
+RaspAP simplifies this process with a magic button :fontawesome-solid-wand-magic-sparkles: associated with each public key input field.
 Simply click or tap this button to securely generate a cryptographic keypair for both the server and peer.

 Several [default values](defaults.md) are provided for you as a starting point.
 These are intended to get a VPN tunnel up and running quickly.
 They may be modified to suit your needs.